lawndart0381/FSND-Project5-NeighborhoodMap/README.md

 -OR-

-The application can also be run by cloning this repository to your machine and opening ```indext.html``` in your browser.
+The application can also be run by cloning this repository to your machine and opening ```indext.html``` in your browser.  **Note: This application does not work in Internet Explorer, but it does work in Edge, Safari, Chrome, and Firefox.**

 ## Author